Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 It will be proxied to `someServiceName` with the authentication header.

-When you use [Services library][1] from the factory, you do not need to hardcode services information.
+When you use the [*Services* library][1] from the factory, you do not need to hardcode services information.
 You can just obtain it from the CF environment:

 ```js